aardappel/lobster/docs/source/language_reference.md

 statements (recursively) can use.

-You may use the keyword `private` at the top level in a file to prefix structs, variables, and functions that you don't want to be visible outside that file.
+You may use the keyword `private` at the top level in a file to prefix structs, variables, functions, enums, fields and methods that you don't want to be visible outside that file.

 Memory Management
 -----------------